The Commonplace

 Implications for AI Economics

-• Expand empirical coverage to low- and middle-income countries and to sectors currently under-studied.
+• Expand empirical coverage to low‑ and middle‑income countries to assess development and offshoring implications of generative AI.

 Assessment